A Handy Guide to Prepare for the Yorkshire 3 Peaks

 In reality not all people train or prepare for the trip sufficiently.

-- You would train for a long-distance run, so why not this epic challenge?
+You would train for a marathon or a long-distance run for months, so why not this epic challenge?

 How to Train

 This is my advice as a guide, from experience gained over many years and I’m hoping some of these ideas might help you to prepare for the day.
 You can pick and choose what you think might be useful.

 - Set yourself a goal date to train over, say ideally 3 months.

 - Do what you can from below.
 The times, distances, heights are for you to set.
 Just do more than you do now.
 Don’t worry about the examples below, just adapt them to suit you.